Oussi108/SpeechRecognition/README.md

-# SpeechRecognition
+# Voice Recognition Project

-This project is created by El houcine Oussi and Youness Kherbach, student engineers.
+This project, created by El houcine Oussi and Youness Kherbach, student engineers, demonstrates voice recognition for the commands "up", "down", "left", and "right".

 ## Description

-Briefly describe the project and its purpose.
-Keep it concise and to the point.
+The project utilizes speech recognition techniques to recognize spoken commands and perform corresponding actions based on the recognized commands.
+In this case, it recognizes the words "up", "down", "left", and "right" as directional commands.

 ## Installation

-Explain the steps required to install and set up the project.
-Keep it simple and provide clear instructions.
+Describe the steps required to install and set up the project.
+Include any dependencies, prerequisites, or environment configurations needed to run the project.

 ## Usage

 Provide instructions on how to use the project.
-Keep it simple and provide examples if necessary.
+Explain the supported commands, how to speak them clearly, and any important details users should be aware of.

 ## Contributing